 On a Goodreads scale, I give it 2.5 stars: “it was okay” and a bit.

 The premise of one pre-destined lifemate for everyone initially bothered me but, considering that the back cover blurb promised to explore the problematic nature of this and whether or not the concept is actually all that relevant, I was willing to withhold judgment.
 Mates in the novel’s world are determined by the Gods and marked by identical lovemarks, “larks”, that start as something like weird skin lesions but evolve into a distinctive shape if the person follows “the pull” to their mate and finds them.

-I found it admirable that Hamm so clearly points out that same-sex relationships are no biggie in the world of her novel; the main character’s friends are a female couple with children, and parents are called ‘lifegivers’ instead of a more gendered expression.
-Yet Honor is described as having always known that her mate is a man and the writing is steeped in a fairly heteronormative attitude.
+I found it admirable that Hamm so clearly points out that same-sex relationships are no biggie in the world of her novel.
+The main character’s friends are a female couple with children, and parents are called ‘lifegivers’ instead of a gendered expression.
+Yet Honor is described as having always known that her mate is a man and the writing is steeped in heteronormativity.
 The nature of Honor and Sedric’s relationship, for example, is assumed to be potentially romantical and/or sexual by their close friends despite the fact that they know the two work together and have never seen them interact.
-(Sedric’s lifegivers treat Honor coldly because they think she is there to replace Sedric’s mate, and her friends assume she is sleeping with him.)
+Sedric’s lifegivers treat Honor coldly because they think she is there to replace Sedric’s mate, and her friends think she is sleeping with him.

 If there’s time.
 He was low on the list, though.
 We couldn’t find any evidence that he traveled to any of the other cities on my list.
 So, three down, fifteen to go!

-Note: This many people (men only!) die in a single town within a single month, a good percentage of them mateless, and still people never finding their mate is practically unheard of?
+This many people (men only!) die in a SINGLE town within a SINGLE month, a good percentage of them mateless, and still people never finding their mate is practically unheard of?

 It also struck me as odd that nobody seems to know much about how the larks work; where is the science in this world?